 Further, the College will not discriminate against any person on the grounds of political beliefs, or veteran status.

-Any person having inquiries concerning Northwestern Connecticut Community College's compliance with the regulations implementing Title VI, Title IX or Section 504 is directed to contact Ruth Gonzalez, Acting Director of Student Development, Green Woods Hall, (860) 738-6315, who has been designated by the College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX and Section 504 for its students.
-Fran Almeida Pistilli, the College's Affirmative Action Officer, 46 Park Place East, (860) 738-6325, has been designated by the College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX and Section 504 for its faculty and staff.
+Any person having inquiries concerning Northwestern Connecticut Community College's compliance with the regulations implementing Title VI, Title IX or Section 504 is directed to contact Ruth Gonzalez.
+Director of Student Development, Green Woods Hall, (860) 738-6315, RGonzalez@nwcc.commnet.edu, who has been designated by the College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX and Section 504 for its students.
+Fran Almeida Pistilli, the College's Affirmative Action Officer, English House, (860) 738-6325, FPistilli@nwcc.commnet.edu, has been designated by the College as the Assistant Coordinator for the institution's efforts to comply with the regulations implementing Title VI, Title IX and Section 504 for its faculty and staff.
+Any person having inquiries concerning NCCC's compliance with the regulations may also contact the Department of Education, Office of Civil Rights, Boston Office, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921, 6617-289-0111, OCR.Boston@ed.gov